nkalupahana/baseline-landing/_pages/privacy.md

 Finally, if you sign up for baseline via a referral link, we can see who the referrer is.
 For example, if you install baseline via a Twitter ad, we can see the ad campaign you came from.
 We only store this information to make our advertising more effective.
 This collection is done using Google Analytics, which is governed by their Terms of Service and Privacy Policy.
-However, we make all calls to Google Analytics on the native layer, which isolates it from all journaling-related information.
+However, we make all calls to Google Analytics on a separate layer from our core app, which isolates it from all journaling-related information.

 Other than the use of your email address detailed above, though, our internal data use policies forbid us to view any of this data in any deanonymized fashion without express permission from the user.
 We have no interest, financial or otherwise, in figuring out who you are and matching any of this data to you or any personal identifiers, and we never will.